 Seminar: 13 x 2 (26 hours)

 Study of literature and online learning: (38 hours)

 Assignment(s): (26 hours)

-The up-to-date syllabus, which includes all of the readings for the course, can be found at
+The full syllabus of the course can be found at http://www.shoresoftime.com/dighist/

 Course materials will be distributed via Blackboard.